-As the management of Brazil’s forests involves different institutions at three levels of government (federal, state, and municipality), timber importing operators should also comply with relevant and applicable legislation at federal and state level.
+As the management of Brazil’s forests involves different institutions at three levels of government (federal, state, and municipality), timber importing operators should also comply with relevant and applicable legislation at federal, state and municipal level.
 The rules for the management of native forests are much more stringent than those for plantations.
 The need for an environmental license for plantation management varies from state to state.

 Only Brazilian-based community associations, cooperatives and companies can participate in forest concessions.
 Timber extraction in Brazil occurs in public (forest concessions within National Forest) or private land.
 The licensing process for the extraction varies depending on if the forest is public or private.
 But, in all cases, the annual operation plan must be approved by means of a logging permit issued by the relevant state environmental agency (except for federal forests, where the permit is issued by the federal environmental agency - IBAMA).